How to upcycle a chair with VIN+OMI

 - Wear a face mask and make sure to spray in a well-ventilated area, and always spray away from your body.

-- Test the stencil first on a flat surface to double check the result and outlines.
+- Test the stencil first on a flat surface to double-check the result and outlines.

 - Fix the stencil onto the textile area with masking tape.
 The airbrush can achieve both hard outlines and a more blurred or spayed effect.

-- Load your airbrush with the premixed colour of your choice and spray onto the textile areas.
+- Load your airbrush with the premixed colour of your choice and spray it onto the textile areas.
 Allow a minimum of 15 minutes drying time for best results.